Otak-Otak Recipe (Malaysian Spiced Fish in Banana Leaves)

 Otak-otak is commonly associated with Peranakan and coastal Malaysian cooking, particularly in Penang and Johor.
 The name loosely translates to “brains,” referring to the soft texture of the cooked fish paste.

-Street vendors often grill the banana leaf parcels over charcoal, which gives the dish its distinctive smoky aroma.
+Street vendors often grill the banana leaf parcels over charcoal, which adds a noticeable smoky flavor.

 What It Tastes Like